ispinal/server/README.md

 # server

-This Node.js application provides back-end functionality for iSpinal.
+This Node.js application provides back-end functionality for ispinal.

 ## Run the app locally